 A further appeal can be made to the Appeal Committee.
 The decision of the Appeal Committee is final.
 Any appeal has to be made to the committee prior to the start of the banquet.

 The Committee may reject any entries submitted for any reason of past conduct.

-Any infraction of these rules observed may be protested verbally to the next officials on the trail.
-A written report will also be required within a time frame, as indicated by the race official.
+Any infraction of these rules observed may be protested verbally to the next official on the trail.
+A written report will also be required within a time frame, as indicated by the Race Official.

 If mushers have vehicles, they must be in the finish line vicinity as indicated at the mushers' meeting.